slawinski/slawinski-dev/blog/netlify-functions-with-npm-packages.md

 npm i -g netlify-cli
 ```

-Create folder for functions in your root directory and put a .js file inside
+Create a folder for functions in your root directory and put a .js file inside

 ```bash
 touch /functions/MyFunction/myFunction.js